 The next thing that gave us the confidence was meeting the Bauromat team.”

-With over 20 years of automation experience, generally focussing on the field of welding, Bauromat produced a report breaking down the issues with current system, as well as proposing a system that would ensure what Mec-Com needed would be achieved.
+With over 20 years of automation experience, generally focussing on the field of welding, Bauromat produced a report breaking down the issues with the current system, as well as proposing a system that would ensure what Mec-Com needed would be achieved.

 But the report was worse than Richard had initially considered.